How to Create a Superteam in NBA 2K22 MyLeague

 Step 1: Go through MyLeague Settings

-This is an important step that you need to go over if you want to create a superteam in either MyGM or MyLeague.
+This is an important step that you need to go over if you want to create a superteam in either MyGM or MyLeague in 2k22.
 While you can certainly do it without changing the settings, there are a few very specific things that can impede your chances of forming a superteam.

 So, once you go over the basic setup – season length, quarter length, team chemistry, etc. – tap R2/RT until you get to Contracts.

 Here, we have the salary cap and hard cap.
 I like to keep the salary cap as it is, with a hard cap of 200-250 million.
 This ensures a dose of reality while allowing you room to maneuver.

 Note: If you just want to create a monster superteam with no regards for reality, simply remove the salary cap and this will be much easier.
 In my experiment, I used a hard cap to show how to get a superteam with real restrictions in place.

 After you do this, scroll down and adjust salary expectations.
 You don’t have to tamper with these too much but I like to increase the value of player potential to mimic what’s going on in the current NBA a little more.
 I also reduce player non-financial ambitions just a tad to eliminate guesswork and randomness.

 The next step is to tap R2/RT again and head over to the Trades settings, more specifically Player Trade Value.